 Genital herpes is usually a sexually transmitted infection.
-Many people infected with this virus never have symptoms, but can still pass on the infection to others.
+Many people infected with this virus never have symptoms but can still pass on the infection to others.
 If symptoms occur, they can range from a mild soreness to painful blisters on the genitals and surrounding area.
-A first episode of symptoms can last 2-3 weeks, but may be shorter.
-Recurrent episodes of symptoms then develop in some cases from time to time, but are usually less severe than the first episode.
+A first episode of symptoms can last 2-3 weeks but may be shorter.
+Further (recurrent) episodes then develop in some cases from time to time.
+These recurrent episodes are usually less severe than the first episode.
 Antiviral medication can ease symptoms when they develop.
-Some people who have frequent recurrences of symptoms take antiviral medication each day to prevent symptoms from developing.
+Some people who have lots of recurrences of symptoms take this medication each day to prevent symptoms from developing.

 What is genital herpes?